elizabethmcd/EBPR-MAGs/README.md

 while read "file"; do mv $file ../crap-bins/; done <"$craplist"
 ```

+Note: This can probably much easier be done with a bash script to identify less than 50% complete from the file and not make an intermediate file like this.
+Whatever, I always realize I could've used bash after I've done the thing.

+To manually pick bins, I'm about to do something very forbidden and not reproducible whatsoever - use Excel and highlight bins as I go along.
+This will help me keep track of comparisons and which ones to use.
+Then I will have to manually move things around as well.
+I'll figure out a best practice for this eventually.

 ## To Write:

 ### Quality Check of Selected Bins and Bins from Co-Assembly

+### Preliminary Classification

 ### Map Metagenomic Reads to all Bins

+- Also compare assembly methods from my vs. Pancho's efforts

 ### Manually Refine Bins with Anvi'o

 ### Reassemble Bins with Long Reads

+- Have to find the accession numbers for raw reads

 ### Classification and Phylogenetic Relationships